RandomKiddo/image-modifier/FAQ.md

 **Will this package ever be added to PyPI?**

 The future is uncertain.
-In Version 3.0, `image-modifier` may or may not be added to PyPI as a python3 package.
+When Version 3.0 is released, `image-modifier` may be added to PyPI as a python3 package.
 However, there is no guarantee for this to occur, as there is not much demand to have this distribution on PyPI.
 Until then, continue to download the `modifier.py` binary and then use it.
 Also, `image-modifier` has many dependencies, and thus would cause issues on PyPI importation.
 It is being considered, but there is no guarantee for this to happen.

 ___